-- In case, you have two SIM cards on your device, choose the one from which you want to import the contacts.
+- If you have two SIM cards on your device, choose the one you would like to use to import the contacts.

-- Now, you may see the deleted phone numbers on the list.
+- You may see the deleted phone numbers on the list.
 Tap and select the contacts you want to recover.

-- Also choose the location (Google Account or Device) where you want to import the contacts.
+- Select the location (Google Account or Device) where you want to import the contacts.

-- Tap “Import” and your phone numbers will be imported to your desired location.
+- Tap “Import” to restore phone contacts to your device.

 - Open the Settings app on your phone.

-- Now, tap on the "Restore" button and your deleted phone numbers will be restored back to your device.
+- Tap on the "Restore" button, and your deleted phone numbers will be restored back to your device.

-If you did not make a backup prior to losing your phone numbers, this method is your best chance of getting them back.
+If you did not make a backup prior to losing your phone numbers, this method is your best chance to restore contacts on Android.
 Try looking for the deleted phone number in your Call History.
 If you have called the number in the past, it will be there.
-However, it won't have the contact name anymore, just the number.
+However, it won't have the contact name anymore – just the number.

-You may not remember the deleted phone number at all, but looking at the call history might help you identify it.
-Try to remember when you talked to that person last and for how long approximately in order to make the correlation between number and identity.
+You may not remember the deleted phone number, but looking at the call history may help you identify it.
+Try to remember when you talked to that person last and for approximately how long to connect the number and identity.

 If you still can't find the deleted phone number, consider using a caller-identification app called Truecaller.
 It works like a phone directory and will help you identify all the unknown numbers in your call history.

-Truecaller also provides you with some additional details such as phone carrier and location.
-If you are lucky, you might even see a profile picture.
-The information may not be correct in certain cases, but it is in most cases.
+Truecaller also provides you with some additional details, such as phone carrier and location.
+If you are lucky, you may even see a profile picture.
+The information may not be correct all the time – but is in most cases.

-If any of the above methods didn’t work, then you’ll need to resort to third-party solutions.
-There are a slew of apps available in the market that can help you recover deleted phone numbers on your Android device.
+If the above methods didn’t work, you’ll need to resort to third-party solutions.
+There are a slew of services available that can help you recover deleted phone numbers on your Android device.

 Some of the most popular recovery apps are Dr. Fone Android Data Recovery, Fonepaw, and DroidKit.
-The majority of the recovery apps are free to use, but more advanced features are hidden behind a paywall.
-Most of these apps will scan your device to find traces of deleted phone numbers and then allow you to manually recover them on your Android phone.
+The majority of these programs are free to use, but more advanced features are hidden behind a paywall.
+Apps like these will usually scan your device to find traces of deleted phone numbers, then allow you to manually recover them on your Android phone.

-If you decide to go this route, you must immediately put your smartphone on Airplane mode and stop using it.
+If you decide to go this route, you must immediately put your smartphone in Airplane mode and stop using it.
 This is to avoid overwriting the data you are trying to recover.

 Things to Know Before Using Third-Party Apps

 Do note that recovery apps are not guaranteed to bring back your deleted phone numbers.
-Moreover, these apps may even require you to root your device because most of the deleted data is saved on the part of the system which can only be accessed with root privilege.
+Moreover, these apps may even require you to root your device, as most of the deleted data is saved on the part of the system that can only be accessed with root privilege.

 We don’t recommend rooting your device unless you’re a tech-savvy user and know what you are getting into.
-It should be mentioned that rooting can void the warranty of your smartphone and also expose it to potential security threats.
-If you still wish to root your device, you can easily do it with the help of the Magisk tool.
+It should be mentioned that rooting can void your smartphone warranty and expose it to potential security threats.
+If you still wish to root your device, you can with the help of the Magisk tool.

 Frequently Asked Questions